 10. Zodiac Killer’s Code

 The ‘Zodiac’ was a mysterious serial killer who terrorized Northern California between the late 1960s and 1970s.
-There are nearly 37 killings on his name mostly in San Francisco Bay, the cities of Benicia and Vallejo.
+There are nearly 37 killings in his name, mostly in San Francisco Bay, the cities of Benicia and Vallejo.

 He shot two high school students on December 20, 1968.
 A year later, the local newspapers received an anonymous letter from the killer in which he took full credit for the murders.
-The letter contained a 408-symbol cryptogram in which the killer hid his identity.
+The letter contained a 408-symbol cryptogram that hid the killer’s identity.

 9. D’agapeyeff Cipher

-Alexander D’Agapeyeff was a Russian born English cryptographer who is famous for his still unsolved D’agapeyeff cipher.
-In 1939, he published the first edition of his book: Codes and Ciphers, an elementary book on cryptography.
+Alexander D’Agapeyeff was a Russian-born English cryptographer known for his unsolved D’Agapeyeff cipher.
+In 1939, he published the first edition of his book Codes and Ciphers, which was an introductory book on cryptography.

-Cryptographers and scientists believe that the code can never be solved as it contains numerous mistakes.
-Alexander was regarded by many as the most talented cryptographer majorly because his cipher remained unsolved for more than 70 years.
+Alexander was considered by many to be a highly talented cryptographer, mainly because his cipher remained unsolved for more than 70 years.

 8. Shugborough Inscription

-What did fascinate historians and cryptographers is that the inscription is engraved just below the mirror image of Nicolas Poussin’s famous painting: The Shepherds Arcadia.
+What fascinates historians and cryptographers is that the inscription is engraved just below the mirror image of Nicolas Poussin’s famous painting: The Shepherds of Arcadia.

-In 1982, the authors of the ‘The Holy Blood and the Holy Grail’ suggested that Poussin was a member of the Priory of Sion, and his panting and engravings contain hidden message(s) of great significance.
-There are many other theories related to his cipher but without any proof.
+In 1982, the authors of the book “The Holy Blood and the Holy Grail” suggested that Nicolas Poussin was a member of the Priory of Sion.
+They claimed that his paintings and engravings contain hidden messages of great importance.

 7. Chaocipher

-The Chaocipher was created using two simple rotating disks and was small enough to fit into a cigar packet.
-In May 2010 the Byrne family donated the Chaocipher-related papers to the National Cryptologic Museum in Ft.
-Meade, Maryland, USA.
+In May 2010, the Byrne family donated Chaocipher-related papers to the National Cryptologic Museum in Fort Meade, Maryland, USA.

 6. The Voynich Manuscript

-The Voynich manuscript is a handwritten book in an unknown script.
-It is named after Wilfrid Voynich, a Polish book dealer who bought it in 1912.
-The manuscript has been carbon-dated to the early 15th century around 1404-1438 and may have been originated from Northern Italy.
+The Voynich Manuscript is a handwritten book written in an unknown script.
+It is named after Wilfrid Voynich, a Polish book dealer who bought the manuscript in 1912.

-The book has around 240 pages filled with illustrations and diagrams.
-Over the decades, many top code-breakers and cryptographers have tried to solve it but they never got succeeded, though they have made some remarkable discoveries.
+The book contains about 240 pages filled with many illustrations and diagrams.
+Over the years, several skilled code-breakers and cryptographers have tried to understand it.
+Although they have made some interesting discoveries, no one has been able to fully solve it yet.

 5. Dorabella Cipher

-The Dorabella Cipher is an enciphered letter written by a British music composer, Edward Elgar to his friend Dora Penny.
-The cipher consists of 87 characters spread over three lines and they look like numeric semicircles written in one of the 8 directions.
+The Dorabella Cipher is an encoded letter written by the British composer Edward Elgar to his friend Dora Penny.
+The message contains 87 symbols arranged in three lines.
+These symbols look like small semicircles, each pointing in one of eight different directions.

-Written in 1987, the letter has never been solved.
-In 2007, the Elgar Society organized a Dorabella competition and offered a big prize to the person who solves it.
-Many entries were received and some were very impressive but none was found satisfactory.
+Written in 1897, the letter has never been solved.
+In 2007, the Elgar Society organized the Dorabella Cipher competition and offered a large prize to anyone who could solve it.
+Many people submitted entries, and some solutions were quite impressive, but none of them were considered convincing.

 4. Linear A